-- credit risk; - insurance underwriting and reinsurance risks; - investment risk (including use of derivatives); - market risk (including liquidity risk); - strategic and tactical risks arising from the Company's business plan; - concentration risk: - legal and compliance risk; - · money laundering, terrorist financing and fraud risk; and - operational risk (including outsourcing and business continuity management).
+- Insurance underwriting and reinsurance risks;

+- Investment, liquidity and concentration risk (including use of derivatives);

+- Market risk:

+- Credit risk;

+- Systems, cyber and operations risk;

+- Group risk

+- Strategic and tactical risks arising from the Company's business plan;

+- · Systemic and reputational risk;

+- Legal/litigation and compliance risk;

+- Money laundering, terrorist financing and fraud risk; and,

 These risks are measured and monitored on an ongoing basis.
 All risks must be documented with assigned risk owners who are responsible for monitoring, reporting, and mitigating risks.
 Risks at all levels within the risk taxonomy have assigned owners who are responsible for the continuous monitoring and reporting of risk status as well as remediation of risk issues that may arise.
-The Company continuously monitors risks identified in the taxonomy using the annual risk assessments.
+The Company continuously monitors risks identified in the taxonomy using the quarterly risk assessments.